Double layer in ionic liquids: capacitance vs temperature: Results and discussions

-In the mean spherical approximation theory accounting for mass-action law (MSA-MAL),\cite{Holovko2001whu,Boda1999a} the capacitance is approximated as:
+In the mean spherical approximation theory accounting for mass-action law (MSA-MAL) \cite{Holovko2001whu,Boda1999a}, the capacitance is approximated as:

 where $\lambda_\mathrm{D}$ is the Debye length, and $\alpha$ is a~dissociation constant.
 The pure MSA theory predicts $C \sim T^{-1/2}$.
 When an association of ions in IL is taken into account via the mass-action law, the capacitance increase can take place as $\alpha$ increases with increasing temperature.
 The MSA-MAL theory predicts that the $\d{C}/\d{T}$ gradient may be positive while $\alpha \rightarrow 1$, then it changes to negative.

-A similar narrative was recently used by Chen \textit{et al.} the to extend the lattice-gas mean-field theory of ILs.\cite{Chen2017wlo}
+A similar narrative was recently used by Chen \textit{et al.} to extend the lattice-gas mean-field theory of ILs \cite{Chen2017wlo}.

-A different approach is used in the model of ``counter-charge layer in generalised solvents'',\cite{Feng2011vvj} where the capacitance is expressed as:
+A different approach is used in the model of ``counter-charge layer in generalised solvents'' \cite{Feng2011vvj}, where the (integral) capacitance is expressed as:

-where $\varepsilon_\infty$ is the high-frequency dielectric constant, $\gamma_i$ is a~screening constant, and $\Delta_i$ is an average distance between the counter- and co-ion of the $i$-th layer.
+where $\varepsilon_\infty$ is the high-frequency dielectric constant, $\gamma_i$ is a~screening constant, and $\Delta_i$ is an average distance between the counter- and co-ion of the $i$-th layer (see Ref. \citenum{Feng2011vvj} for details).
 Eq.~\ref{eq:Feng} simplifies to Eq.~\ref{eq:Helmholtz} by defining $\varepsilon_\mathrm{i} = \varepsilon_\infty/[{1 + \sum_{i=1}^N(-1)^j\gamma_i\Delta_i/l}]$.
 The so-called ``melting'' of the layered structure due to the increase of temperature may hypothetically lead to a~decrease of the number of layers ($N$).
 Numerically, for an even $N$ the capacitance is higher than for an odd $N$.
 Thus, under thermal distortion, the disappearance of layers may result in both negative and positive $\d{C}/\d{T}$ gradient.